London’s Top 10 Live Music Venues

 Moth Club London

-Fun fact: the M.O.T.H. in its name stood for the ‘Memorable Order of Tin Hats’, after the helmets worn by British soldiers.
+The M.O.T.H. in its name stood for the 'Memorable Order of Tin Hats', after the initiative launched to support British soldiers.

 Find out more